akseidel/pywordletool/README.md

 !['Group Drilling Main Window Image'](InfoImages/PYWTGroupDrillingMain.png)

 * **Groups Driller** is a side utility that performs a groups analysis using the **Words Entered**. **Classic**, **Classic+** and **Large** vocabulary against any group of **Words Entered** into its input field.
 It is intended for investigating a word group's effective size, in other words how easily a word's group resolves to a single word.
 * Copy a word group from any **Verbose Report** (or a spreadsheet row) and paste it into the **Groups Driller** entry field.
 Text that includes rank numbers copied from the Helper words list may also be pasted.
 Pasted text will be properly formatted into a list and analyzed when pressing the **Process** button.
-Pressing and releasing the **Return** keyboard key will instead clean and format the entry without starting the analyze process.
+Pressing and releasing the **Return** keyboard key will instead clean and format the entry without starting the analysis process.
 * The word entry field appears limited in the number of words it can take, but you can paste the entire **Large** vocabulary, rankings in all, into the entry.
 * **Clear 'N Paste** clears the current list entries and pastes the current **Clipboard** to be the entry.
 The entry is then cleaned up.
 Whatever words you have copied last get pasted.
 The **Clipboard** will then be empty. **Clear 'N Paste** will not clear the current entry if the **Clipboard** happens to be empty.
 * With **Groups Driller** running, one leaves the Helper's **Verbose Report** open using its **Find** feature to show a guess's groups.
 Copy and Paste a group to be further analyzed into the **Groups Driller** entry field.
 Then press the **Process** button.